Prithwish-ghosh/AUTOMATED-SLICED-GIBBS-SAMPLER-FOR-ARBITRARY-KERNELS/README.md

 Compared to Metropolis–Hastings (MH), the proposed method achieves **higher statistical efficiency** (greater ESS) and demonstrates **better time-aware performance** (higher ESS/s under fixed run times).

-The arxiv version of the article can be found here
 ---

 ## ✨ Key Features